MikeIrlbeck/Nextjs-markdown-blog/posts/what-is-a-processor.md

 ---
-title: 'What is a Computer Processor?'
-date: '2023-12-29'
+date: "2023-12-29"
-updatedDate: ''
-image: computer-chip.jpeg
 excerpt: A computer processor is an essential piece of the computer system.
 This intricate component has many interesting parts that will be examined here.
-topic: 'computer-architecture'
+image: computer-chip.jpeg
-readTime: '10 min'
+readTime: 10 min
+runme:
+  id: 01HN8GB3THS327MMW6PB2EJPQP
+  version: v2.2
+title: What is a Computer Processor?
+topic: computer-architecture
+updatedDate: ""
 ---

 ## Introduction